Basic Banking refers to manually recording bank transactions in QuickBooks Desktop. Here are some of the most common terminologies associated with it.

 Follow these steps to setup a bank account:

-- Click the Account button then select New.
+- On the Account dropdown, select New.

 - On the Add New Account window: